Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 including: loans provided to organizations for a period of less than 12 months 251

-own shares repurchased from shareholders 252
+own shares purchased from shareholders 252

 other short-term financial investments 253